 THEOLOGY OF COMMUNION.
-Is John 6:55-56 figurative or literal ?
+Is John 6:55-56 figurative or is it literal?

 John 6:55-56 ”For My flesh is real food, and My blood is real drink.
 Whoever eats My flesh and drinks My blood remains in Me, and I in him. ”

-I didn’t understand how much importance this passage would have on my life when it was first presented to me by a Greek Orthodox friend as I was entering the Protestant Church in 2017 after being born again.
-You see, not all Christian churches share the same theology of Communion.
-Ultimately, this difference in theology is what led me back to the Catholic Church.
+Speaking from personal experience, I didn’t understand just how much importance this passage would have on my faith life when it was first presented to me by a Greek Orthodox friend.
+It goes without saying that all Christian churches do not share the same theology of Communion.
+Ultimately, this difference in theology is what led me back to the Roman Catholic Church.

-After two years passed in my protestant journey, I discovered the miracles of the Eucharist.
-It instantly led me to believe in the Real Presence of Christ in Communion and I returned to Mother Church.
-But I might be crazy.
+After two years had passed on my protestant journey, I discovered the miracles of the Eucharist.
+This discovery led me to believe in the Real Presence of Christ in Communion and I returned to Mother Church.
+But I might be mad.
 Should you?
 Let’s review the evidence.

 I know that a lot of my readers require more theological and biblical evidence to grasp this particular mystery of the faith, as opposed to simply watching this video, therefore that is precisely what we will dive into.

 The biblical evidence could not be more clear.
-One simply needs to read it :
+One needs to read it :

 But let’s read this same passage again in Greek to further understand it with English translation :